By Dr. Harold Willis & Neal Kinsey

 If a plant is not getting the proper amounts of nutrient elements, it may develop certain symptoms, abnormal colors or growth deformities.
 By the time these symptoms appear, it is often too late to do much to alleviate the problem (unless plants are still small or you can foliar feed them), but you can try to trace the cause and overcome it for the future.

 Nutrient deficiency symptoms may not necessarily mean one or more elements are deficient in the soil.
 The nutrient may be adequate but the plant may not be able to take it up, perhaps because of high or low pH, or too much or too little of some other soil element.
 Or perhaps stress on the plant from drought, wet soil, cold weather or toxic soil conditions causes roots not to absorb the element.
-Nutrient deficiency symptoms in soybeans are listed in the accompanying box.
+Nutrient deficiency symptoms in soybeans are listed below.

 Encourage a high earthworm population.
 With their tunneling and production of casts, earthworms can eliminate compaction and increase granulation of soil.
 They need a supply of fresh organic matter (manure, crop residues, etc.) for food and as little disturbance as possible from tillage (at least until their population builds up).